nityansuman/30-days-of-code/README.md

-# 30-days-of-code
+# 30 Days-of-code

-Hackerrank's 30 days of code in Python
+Hackerrank's 30 days of code in Python to get you started.